EDMdesigner/EDMdesigner-API-Doc/source/includes/_apiDocs.md

 ## Example implementations
+Our PHP examples are very well maintained, but the others are probably not up-to-date.
+Still, they can be a good starting point, but you might want to take a look at the PHP examples as well in the meanwhile.

   * [PHP example](https://github.com/EDMdesigner/EDMdesigner-API-Example-PHP)
   * [PHP admin example](https://github.com/EDMdesigner/EDMDesigner-API-Example-PHP-Admin)
   * [Node.js example](https://github.com/EDMdesigner/EDMdesigner-API-Example-Node.js)
   * [Cold Fusion example](https://github.com/EDMdesigner/EDMdesigner-API-Example-ColdFusion) - Thank you Tom Chiverton from Extravision! :)
   * [Django example](https://github.com/EDMdesigner/EDMDesigner-API-Example-Django) - Thank you Ferenc Vehmann from ZenHeads! :)

-Our PHP examples are very well maintained, but the others are probably not up-to-date.
-Still, they can be a good starting point, but you might want to take a look at the PHP examples as well in the meanwhile.
+ If you have another example implementation, please let us know, we will fork it and will put a link here.